jenn-estrada/PCTY_UI/README.md

 To get started:

 0. You will need to have the latest version of the Angular CLI installed.
-Read isntructions here: https://angular.io/cli
+Read instructions here: https://angular.io/cli
 1. Clone the Repository locally
 2. Open a command prompt which has the Angular CLI installed.
 Navigate to the base directory.
 3. Type 'npm install'.